-Ela, a Republican, was the representative for New Hampshire's 1st congressional district from 1867 to 1871.
+Ela was the representative for New Hampshire’s 1st congressional district and was a Republican.
+He served from 1867 to 1871.

 From Mar 1867 to Mar 1871, Ela missed 419 of 1,315 roll call votes, which is 31.9%.
 This is worse than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.

 |Dec 1867-Feb 1868||142||51||35.9%||83rd|